UEFA Champions League - PSG 2 Liverpool 1 – Live!

 We Have some Team News!
 First up it's PSG!
 As expected, Neymar & Mbpabbe shake off injuries to start.
 Buffon is preferred to Areloa in goal.

-We're building up to PSG v Liverpool on 📺 HD11, with @officialbarnesy & @GullitR! #beINUCL pic.twitter.com/pCANWzgaKM— beIN SPORTS (@beINSPORTS) November 28, 2018
+We're building up to PSG v Liverpool on 📺 HD11, with @officialbarnesy & @GullitR! #beINUCL pic.twitter.com/pCANWzgaKM

 This is the match in the group of death, and we have Liverpool legend John Barnes alongside Ruud Gullit with Angus Scott in the studio.

 It's not gone to plan for either PSG or Liverpool in this season's #UCL.
-Will either crash out in the group stages? @mattspiro is pitchside with more. #beINUCL pic.twitter.com/Hct51ejOS5— beIN SPORTS (@beINSPORTS) November 28, 2018
+Will either crash out in the group stages? @mattspiro is pitchside with more. #beINUCL pic.twitter.com/Hct51ejOS5

 Our man on the scene Matt Spiro has plenty of pre-match chat for you to enjoy.
 Including some interesting Paul McCartney news.